 Other popular chemical exfoliators are the alpha hydroxy acids lactic acid, citric acid, and mandelic acid, plus a beta hydroxy acid, salicylic acid.
 Though there are subtle variations in how they work, they all increase cell turnover, which is the ultimate goal of exfoliation.
-A great option is Peter Thomas Roth 40% Triple Acid Peel, which combines a few of these powerful acids in one formula.
-These are the exfoliation ingredients you need to know about.
+(These are the exfoliation ingredients you need to know about.)

 The best exfoliator for dry skin